Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Preliminaries

+There are three types of bisectors, as shown in \cref{fig:bisector}.
 Typically, a bisector consists of three one-dimensional parts, namely two (vertical or horizontal) segments that are connected by a segment of slope $\pm 1$; see \cref{fig:bisector1}.
 If $\Delta_x(p_1,p_2)=0$ or $\Delta_y(p_1,p_2)=0$, then the diagonal segment shrinks to a point and the bisector consists of a (vertical or horizontal) segment; see \cref{fig:bisector2}.
 However, when $ \Delta_x(p_1,p_2)= \Delta_y(p_1,p_2)$, then the bisector $\B(p_1,p_2)$ contains two regions; see \cref{fig:bisector3}.
 We call a bisector of this type \emph{degenerate}.
-Further, a non-degenerate bisector is \emph{vertical (horizontal)} if it contains vertical (horizontal) segments.
+Further, a non-degenerate bisector is \emph{vertical} (\emph{horizontal}) if it contains vertical (horizontal) segments.

 For $p=(x_p,y_p)\in P$, both the vertical line $\ell_v(p)$ and the horizontal line $\ell_h(p)$ through~$p$ split the Voronoi cell~$V^P(p)$ into two pieces, which we call \emph{half cells}.
 We denote the set of all half cells of $P$ obtained by vertical lines by $\mathcal H^\vert$ and those obtained by horizontal lines by $ \mathcal H^-$.
 Furthermore, we define $\mathcal H:=\mathcal H^\vert\cup \mathcal H^-$ as the set of all half cells of $P$.
 Applying both $\ell_v(p)$ and $\ell_h(p)$ to~$p$ yields a subdivision into four quadrants, which we denote by $Q_i(p)$, $i\in\{1,\ldots,4\}$; see \Cref{fig:quadrant}.
 Moreover, $C_i(p):=V^P(p)\cap Q_i(p)$ is called the $i$th \emph{quarter cell} of~$p$.
 We also consider the eight regions of every $p\in P$ obtained by cutting $R$ along the lines $\ell_v(p)$, $\ell_h(p)$, and the two diagonal lines of slope $\pm 1$ through $p$.
-We refer to each such (open) region as an \emph{octant} of $p$ denoted by $O_i(p)$ for $i\in\{1,\ldots,8\}$, see \Cref{fig:octant}; a closed octant is denoted by $\overline O_i(p)$.
+We refer to each such (open) region as an \emph{octant} of $p$ denoted by $O_i(p)$ for $i\in\{1,\ldots,8\}$ (see \Cref{fig:octant}); a closed octant is denoted by $\overline O_i(p)$.
 The area of a subset $S$ of $R$ is denoted by $\area(S)$.